 We want you to be informed and feel empowered so you can make the best decisions for you , and that starts with knowing exactly what your rights are.
 Our video, Corpse Control (Know Your Rights), is a great place to start.

 There are many reasons we at The Order are passionate about advocating for and protecting your right to have a home funeral.
-Our organization was founded on the belief of our founder, Caitlin Doughty, that being present with the dead body can have profound implications.
-In this brief talk, Caitlin beautifully explains why – you can watch the video, or read the transcript.
+Our organization was founded on the belief that being present with the dead body can have profound implications.
+In this brief talk, Order founder Caitlin, beautifully explains why – you can watch the video, or read the transcript.

-Another crucial reason is that when viewing the funeral industry through the lens of social justice and the desire to make a good death accessible to all, there are issues present regarding an imbalance of power, limited accessibility and even safety concerns for our marginalized communities, and an unnecessary financial burden placed on families.
+Another crucial reason is the desire to make a good death accessible to all, and the issues inherent with the current funeral industrial complex such as an imbalance of power, limited accessibility, and an an unnecessary financial burden that’s placed on families.
 To learn more about these issues read Why Caring For Our Own Dead Is An Act Of Social Justice.

 What is a home funeral like?